UNDERSTANDING OUR STATISTICS

 Thus 15.7% of the increase was due to the normal lift in sales we would expect in November and 4.3% was the increase after taking into account this normal lift .
 The seasonally adjusted figure is an important indicator of the underlying market trends.
 The timing of Easter can also affect house sales, for example if Easter is in March then sales may be lower compared to a March when Easter is in April.
 If there was no seasonal adjustment we might conclude that sales fell in the March with Easter for other reasons, rather than recognizing that the holiday may have lowered sales.

 Seasonal adjustment, as the name suggests, takes account of effects that happen on a regular annual cycle.
 It can’t adjust for one-off events such as the Canterbury earthquakes or the Rugby World Cup.

 The Stratified Median House Price Index ceased production in March 2017.
 It has been replaced by the SPAR House Price Index.
 Click here to find out more about the SPAR HPI.

 Need Your Own Statistics Report?

-For bespoke statistics reports, please contact REINZ Business Analyst, David Shaw at email@example.com or Ph: (09) 359 5459.
-Please allow at least a few days as reports are not always available on the instant.
-Note that transaction level data is reserved for REINZ members only, custom reports for the public contain aggregate level statistics (e.g. medians, counts) only.
-Data is supplied in an electronic file.
-As a guide, small basic custom reports start at $250 + GST and increase in price dependant on the amount of data requested and the amount of time it will take to create the report.
+For bespoke statistics reports, please contact Sophie Ahern at email@example.com or Ph: (021) 195 9977.
+Note that transaction level unconditional sales data is reserved for REINZ members only.
+Custom reports for the public contain aggregate level statistics (e.g. medians, counts).
+As a guide, a minimal custom report starts at $250 + GST and increase in price dependant on the complexity and volume of data requested.